 An extensive portfolio detailing all the school’s Eco activities was submitted for auditing and resulted in the school’s first “Green Flag” in recognition of our efforts.

-- 2006: Eco Schools Green Flag Status (only 2 school in Limpopo)
+- 2006: Eco Schools Green Flag Status (only 2 schools in Limpopo)

 - 2007: Bronze Certificate